diffpy/diffpy.github.io/products/pdfmorph.rst

 ================

 The Anaconda package system makes it easy to prepare and distribute software packages and bugfixes.
-To update the latest version of PDFmorph, use ::
+To obtain the latest version of PDFmorph, use ::

 	conda update diffpy.pdfmorph